mrexmelle/react-example-state/README.md

 # react-example-state
-This repository demonstrates how to use Redux to control the state of text input component based on another component's state.
+This repository demonstrates how to use React component's state to control the state of component.

 ## Running
 ```